mehwaffle10/Waffle_Balance/README.md

 - Collide with enemy arrows
 - Have 5x the amount of health (will last 5x longer when climbed on)

+Fire Arrows
+- Always flare even if not on flammable surface

 Mines
 - Deploy after timer like they used to
 - Can still be picked up